ymatsunaga/mdtoolbox-doc/introduction.rst

 writedx                    write dx (opendx) format file
 ========================== ==================================================================================================

-Geometry calculations (Distance, angles, dihedrals, fitting of structures, etc)
+Geometry calculations (fitting of structures, distance, angles, dihedrals, etc)

 ========================== ==================================================================================================
 name                       description
 ========================== ==================================================================================================
-superimpose                least-squares fitting of structures by Kabsch's method meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities orient                     orient molecule using the principal axes of inertia
+superimpose                least-squares fitting of structures meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities orient                     orient molecule using the principal axes of inertia